 In New Hampshire, the D.A. is called a "County Attorney."
 The state has ten County Attorneys who represent the state in criminal filings.
 Learn about their role and how to get in touch with them below.

-Communicating with a prosecuting attorney is an important and nearly always necessary part of mounting an effective defense.
+Communicating with a prosecuting attorney can be an important part of mounting an effective defense.
 A district attorney may be able to reduce or even drop charges in certain circumstances.
 Communicating important details about your case may impact their decision whether to prosecute a crime or offer a favorable plea agreement.
-However, you should also be aware that the prosecutor is not your friend.
-Their job is to successfully prosecute crimes and, as such, they should be approached with caution.
+However, you should also be aware that their job is to successfully prosecute crimes and, as such, they should be approached with caution.
 A defense attorney can often communicate with a prosecutor with less risk and better results.

-You are also likely to be unfamiliar with the prosecutor and the court.
-A prosecutor or prosecutor's office often have attitudes about different kinds of crimes or circumstances that influence negotiations such as the court's caseload or a judge's reputation that will be difficult for you to take into account, while a local attorney will be aware of these considerations and take advantage of them when they ask for a deal.
+You're also likely to be unfamiliar with the prosecutor and the court.
+A prosecutor or prosecutor's office often have attitudes about different kinds of crimes or circumstances that influence negotiations such as the court's caseload or a judge's reputation.
+A local attorney will be aware of these considerations and will know how to take advantage of them when they ask for a deal.

 Finally, a thorough case assessment is wise before deciding to negotiate a plea since there may be grounds to have the case against you dismissed.
 The rules of evidence and proof are very complicated and, depending on the circumstances of your particular case, there may be a procedural error or a lack of evidence that could result in charges being dropped without having to communicate with a prosecutor at all.